frcode/python-ibmdb-wiki/APIs.md

 **Parameters**

-* connection - A valid database connection resource as returned from ibm_db.connect() by specifying the ATTACH keyword
+* connection - A valid IBM_DBConnection as returned from ibm_db.connect() by specifying the ATTACH keyword
 * dbName - Name of the database that is to be created.
 * codeSet - Database code set information.
 Note: If the value of the codeSet argument not specified, the database is created in the Unicode code page for DB2 data servers and in the UTF-8 code page for IDS data servers.
 * mode - Database logging mode.
 Note: This value is applicable only to IDS data servers.